 Sfincione Siciliano is a Sicilian style pizza which differs from your usual pizza as it is coated with a layer of crisp breadcrumbs.
 A delicious alternative to your typical cheese covered pizza and definitely a must-try!

-In the bowl of a stand mixer fitted with a dough hook, combine the flour and salt.
+In a large bowl, combine the flour and salt.

 Prepare the sauce